Johannes Megapolensis: New Amsterdam

 At the conclusion of his term of ministry at Fort Orange, Megapolensis planned to return to Holland, but was asked by Pieter Stuyvesant to become chief minister of the Dutch church in New Amsterdam.
 The dominie was initially reluctant and had to be persuaded with "friendly force".
 By the time he decided to stay, his wife had already sailed and returned to New Amsterdam in 1650.
 As dominie in New Amsterdam, Megapolensis was also responsible for mission stations in Bergen, New Jersey, the village of Haarlem, and occasionally in Brooklyn.
 In 1652, the Amsterdam classis sent Samuel Drisius, who had served in, but fled from London, to assist Megapolensis.
 In 1656 Megapolensis purchased land in the city from Abraham Isaacsen Verplanck.
 That same year Lutherans in New Netherland petitioned for permission for public worship.
 This was opposed both by the authorities in the colony as well as in Amsterdam as it was viewed as reducing the Reformed congregation.
 The Lutherans wrote the Lutheran consistory in Amsterdam to send a good, God-fearing preacher, "...since among the Reformed here there is one who formerly was a Jesuit and on that account is very politic and disputatious.".
 By this they meant Dominie Megapolensis.
 They also charged that the baptismal liturgy used was too similar to "the Papal church".

 On March 18, 1655, he sent a letter to the Classis at Amsterdam, noting, “Last summer some Jews came here from Holland in order to trade... they came several times to my house, weeping and bemoaning their misery.
 If I directed them to the Jewish merchants, they said they would not even lend them a few stivers”.
 Megapolensis further argued that the followers of the “unrighteous Mammon” aimed to get possession of Christian property and to outdo other merchants by drawing all trade toward themselves.
 These “godless rascals, who are of no benefit to the country, but look at everything for their own profit, may be sent away from here.”
+But, the source of this information, (see citation) a 2005 writing, full of non-supported quandary, speculation, projection and assumption from the author, does not include citations for this account.
+Given that this cited 2005 article written by Leo Hershkowitz includes references to support some provisions but not this account, puts into question the accuracy of Hershkowitz work.
+Had such letters been written, Johanne Megapolenis to the Classis at Amsterdam, undoubtedly the language of the original letters would have been written in Dutch, but Hershkowitz cites long quotations written in English and does not include any source of the supposed translation he referred to.
+Without a solid source of the translation, one can conclude the intent made by including this was as a character assassination of Megapolenis.
+This entire biography contains irrelevant and often unfounded suggestions of fact and many personal opinions or outlandish conclusions, that serve no useful purpose within this biography and the reference to Hershkowitz 2005 article epitomizes this.